John Evans (archaeologist): Family

-Harriet died on 1 January 1858 twelve days after giving birth to Harriet Ann Evans from complications of childbirth, and he married a cousin, Frances Phelps (1826–1890), the fourth daughter of Joseph Phelps and Elizabeth Phelps (née Dickinson).
+Harriet died on 1 January 1858 twelve days after giving birth to Harriet Ann Evans from complications of childbirth.
+He later married a cousin, Frances Phelps (1826–1890), the fourth daughter of Joseph Phelps and Elizabeth Phelps (née Dickinson).
 She died on 22 September 1890.

-Then, on 9 July 1892, John married Maria Millington Lathbury (1856–1944) and they had a daughter Dame Joan Evans, a distinguished art historian of French and English medieval art.
+On 9 July 1892, John married Maria Millington Lathbury (1856–1944).
+Their daughter Joan Evans, became a distinguished art historian of French and English medieval art.
 Her partly autobiographical book Time and Chance: The Story of Arthur Evans and His Forebears (1943) is an important source on her father.